antstorm/proposals/ruby/phase-1.md

 worker.register_activity(NewActivity) # assumes namespace: 'ns-2', task_queue: 'tq-2'
 ```

-This of course can be fully or partially over-written by the caller, which has the full control over
+This of course can be fully or partially overwritten by the caller, which has the full control over
 the resulting attributes.
 For example:

 ```ruby